My heart says: To be healthy is to be loving - To be loving is to be healthy.

 I learned to meditate before and during every action I take.
 The answer is not always clear, but when fear is the underlying reason to act or not act, anxiety is also part of the experience.
 Body and mind can only harmoniously work together when your primary purpose is to live with compassion.

 As a trainer, I had clients who exercised because they were afraid of death, and others only because they wanted to look good for other people.
-In my case, exercise became a way to fulfill external needs that didn’t resonate with heart.
-For years, I felt like a machine created to produce an attractive and healthy body so I could play the professional and fitness enthusiast role.
+In my case, exercise became a way to fulfill external needs that didn’t resonate with my heart.
+For years, I felt like a machine created to produce an attractive and healthy body so that I could play the professional and fitness enthusiast role.

-But not long ago, in the midst of my "machinelike" life, I began to question the meaning of my life.
+But not long ago, in the midst of my "machine-like" life, I began to question the meaning of my life.
 I was fit and healthy but in conflict with the truth in my heart.
 I then decided to listen to my heart.
 A major shift in perspective took place.

-You still take good care of your body, but no longer believe you are it.
+You still take good care of your body, but you no longer believe you are it.
 Joy and serenity become inseparable elements of your fitness experience.